Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - If Canon printer won't turn off, restarting it is a quick way to fix many issues, including this one.

 - Your printing queue can also lead to this issue, so be sure to clear it properly.

 - Sometimes a printer reset is needed to fix these types of issues for good.

-The printing machine has become a necessary component of our homes and offices in the contemporary technological era.
+The printing machine has become necessary for our homes and offices in the contemporary technological era.
 There are numerous printer brands, with Canon being the most well-known.
-However, the problem with the Canon printer not turning off is common.
+However, the problem with the Canon printer not turning off is expected.

 Many cutting-edge features are available on Canon printers, along with quick print, copy, and scan speeds.

 However, it is also true that printers, like all other devices, occasionally experience technological problems, such as a Canon printer not turning off.

 This isn’t the only printer issue, and sometimes Windows can’t connect to the printer, but we covered that one in a separate guide.